jdsteinbach/wp-grunt/README.md

 ### `grunt build`

 The `build` task creates a streamlined deployable version of the theme.
-In a folder called `deploy` (which it creates), it generates a copy of the theme (same folder name) containing only the necessary files needed for actual usage.
-All CSS & JS files are minified, images are optimized, and node/bower/Grunt/Sass stuff is left out.
+In a folder called `deploy` (which it creates), this task generates a copy of the theme (same folder name) containing only the necessary files needed for the theme itself.
+All CSS & JS files are minified, images are optimized, and node/bower/Grunt/Sass files are left out.
 It also creates a `.zip` copy of the theme for easier upload / transfer.